seebi/dircolors-solarized/README.md

 ### General Instructions

 The Solarized color themes are distributed as database files for GNU dircolors, which is the application that sets up colors for GNU ls.
-They use Solarized colors instead of the default terminal emulator's defeault palette.
 To use any of the database files, run this:

     eval `dircolors /path/to/dircolorsdb`